NateEag/how-i-code/content/commenting-code.rst

 Inline comments `can indicate poor code`_, but they do have several important uses.
-They are the best way to point out potential issues, to explain why a given algorithm or implementation was chosen, and to document workarounds (make sure to include the bug report URL).
+They are the best way to point out potential issues, to explain why a given algorithm or implementation was chosen, and to document workarounds (make sure to include all relevant URLs).

 ..
 Elaborate on next paragraph.
 It's true, but make it clear for a novice what it actually means, and why it matters.